White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Vesting.md

 ### `VestingAccounts`

-Gets information for accounts with vested WHALE.
+Gets vesting information for accounts with vested WHALE.
+The response includes all accounts registered in the vesting contract which meet the query conditions.
+Each account returned in the response includes the claim address and related vesting information such as schedules for claiming.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]